fahmifan/ytb-be-like/README.md

     </nav>
     ```

+- Here we see after class css `row` it follows by class `col`.
+This is the pattern to use in bootstrap.

 5. To make it looks nice we will add some styling.

 - Make a new folder in `assets` folder called `custom`.
 And in `custom`